-Powerpoints by researchers connected to the Global Development and Environmental Insitute formerly of Tufts University.
-Covering topics including the "Greening" of economics.
+Powerpoints by researchers connected to the Global Development and Environmental Institute formerly of Tufts University.
+Covering topics including the "Greening" of economics, ecological deficit, and the renewable energy transition.

 Lecture Slides in Environmental and Transport Economics